cosmos/cosmos-sdk/docs/architecture/adr-023-protobuf-naming.md

 `/cosmos_sdk.x.bank.v1.QueryService/QueryBalance` to
 `/cosmos.bank.Query/Balance` without losing much useful information.

+RPC request and response types _should_ follow the `ServiceNameMethodNameRequest`/ `ServiceNameMethodNameResponse` naming convention. i.e. for an RPC method named `Balance` on the `Query` service, the request and response types would be `QueryBalanceRequest` and `QueryBalanceResponse`.
+This will be more self-explanatory than `BalanceRequest` and `BalanceResponse`.

 #### Use just `Query` for the query service

 Instead of [Buf's default service suffix recommendation](https://github.com/cosmos/cosmos-sdk/pull/6033),